judka-uriel/uriel-book/uriel_en.md

-also given, with detailed explanations of all particulars of their observance and moral-ethical foundations. <!-- Despite the claim of Mishnah Kiddushin [4](https://www.sefaria.org/Mishnah_Kiddushin.4.14) that the Patriarchs already fully observed the entire Torah before its reception. --> This was like a [User Manual](https://en.wikipedia.org/wiki/User_guide) — without such instructions, it would be impossible to observe the commandments, whose brief exposition was recorded in the Written Torah.
+also given, with detailed explanations of all particulars of their observance and moral-ethical foundations. <!-- Despite the claim of Mishnah Kiddushin [4](https://www.sefaria.org/Mishnah_Kiddushin.4.14) that the patriarchs already fully observed the entire Torah before its reception. --> This was like a [User Manual](https://en.wikipedia.org/wiki/User_guide) — without such instructions, it would be impossible to observe the commandments, whose brief exposition was recorded in the Written Torah.